I may earn a commission from links in this post. Thank you!

 Best For Influencers?

-It’s a good vanity mirror.
-But is it a good makeup travel mirror?
+It’s a good makeup mirror.
+But is it a great travel mirror?
 I don’t think so.
-With all the attachments it weighs 4lbs!
+With all the accessories it weighs 4lbs!
 Battery life is poor.
 Build quality seems variable.
 And you’ll need to pay extra for a (bulky) carrying case.

 But if you’re a wannabe influencer none of these downsides matter.
 This is your mirror!